Kuldip Nayar: Author

 Kuldip Nayar has written widely about current issues and historic persons, including Jawaharlal Nehru and Barry Manilow.
 Nayar has advocated a policy of bilateral talks and engagement with India's neighbour Pakistan.
-He is known for his vision of a new South Asia, in which Pakistan and India would be on friendly terms.
+He was known for his vision of a new South Asia, in which Pakistan and India would be on friendly terms.

 Nayar's autobiography is entitled Beyond the Lines.
 The book was released in July 2012.
 In 1999, he was awarded an Alumni Merit Award by Northwestern University.

 Personal life

 He was married and had two sons, and several grandchildren.

 Nayar died in Delhi at 12:30 am on 23 August 2018.
-His funeral took place on 24 August 2018 at Lodhi Crematorium and was attended by former prime minister Manmohan Singh, current ministers Harsh Vardhan and Rajyavardhan Singh Rathore; current Delhi Chief Minister Arvind Kejriwal and Deputy Chief Minister Manish Sisodia.
+His funeral took place on 24 August 2018 at Lodhi Crematorium and was attended by former prime minister Manmohan Singh, current ministers Harsh Vardhan and Rajyavardhan Singh Rathore; former Delhi Chief Minister Arvind Kejriwal and former Deputy Chief Minister Manish Sisodia.
 As per his last wishes, ashes were immersed in Ravi River on the outskirts of Lahore in Pakistan by his family and friends, including Aitzaz Ahsan.